stackrox/helmtest/README.md

   isInstall: bool # override for the "IsInstall" property of the release options
   isUpgrade: bool # override for the "IsUpgrade" property of the release options
 server:
-  visibleSchema: # openAPI schema which is visible to helm, i.e. to check API resource availability
+  visibleSchemas: # openAPI schema which is visible to helm, i.e. to check API resource availability
   # all valid schemas are:
   - kubernetes-1.20.2
   - openshift-3.11.0
   - openshift-4.1.0
   - com.coreos
   availableSchemas: [] # openAPI schema to validate against, i.e. to validate if rendered objects could be applied
+  objects: # objects visible to Helm's k8s client, for example via the `lookup` function
+    # example object specification:
+    - apiVersion: string
+      kind: string
+      metadata:
+        name: string
+        namespace: string # optional for cluster-scoped objects
+  noInherit: bool # indicates that server-side settings should *not* be inherited from the enclosing scope
+capabilities: # represents the .Capabilities in Helm
+  kubeVersion: string # the kubernetes version which is discoverable via `.Capabilities.KubeVersion`
 values:  # values as consumed by Helm via the `-f` CLI flag.
   key: value
 set:  # alternative format for Helm values, as consumed via the `--set` CLI flag.